aws-solutions-library-samples/guidance-for-scalable-game-playtesting-and-qa-on-aws/README.md

 7. When deployment is complete, to access the admin portal use the URL in the PlaytestingFrontendStack Outputs tab within CloudFormation on the AWS Console.
 Optionally, you should see the URL located in the terminal window after deployment (should see *Outputs: PlaytestingFrontendStack.CloudFrontDomain = <YOUR_CLOUDFRONT_URL>*).
 Install time should take 15-20 minutes.

-8. After installation is complete, you should see a *.user-credentials* within the source directory.
-Within it is the admin temporary credentials.
-Please delete this file for security purposes after using.
+8. After installation is complete, you will need to access your email in order to get your one-time password to login for the first time.

 ### Deploying Discord Bot